Shon Gables

-Shon Gables is a news anchor who recently worked with WANF in Atlanta from 2018 to 2025.

 Broadcasting career

 Gables worked as a news anchor at WCBS-TV in New York City.
 As co-anchor of CBS 2 News This Morning from 2003 to 2006, Gables covered many New York City events, including the New York City Subway Centennial Celebration; the Republican National Convention; the Summer Olympics bid; the re-opening of the Statue of Liberty; the Twin Towers Memorial; the NYC Transit strike; and the Blackout of 2003.

 Gables has hosted several specials such as "Salute to NYC Schools: Truman High School" and the "Tunnel to Towers Run".
 Gables also participated in the run, which honored the NYC firefighters who died on September 11, 2001.
 Gables also wrote and anchored "Salute to Harlem", which explored Harlem's economic development, social impact and future.